 Dates visited 3 Dec - 17 Dec

-Recommended accommodation in South Africa These are places that I stayed while traveling South Africa that I really enjoyed.
-My favorite is denoted with a star (★).
+Recommended accommodation in South Africa These are places that I stayed while traveling South Africa that I really enjoyed and would love to stay in again.

-Great location for exploring the urban part of Cape Town (it’s within walking distance).
-On a rather busy street but we didn’t notice much noise.
+Excellent location for exploring the urban part of Cape Town (it’s within walking distance to the V&A Waterfront!).
 They also have parking spots away from the street, which is a big plus when we opted to Uber around in the evenings.